deucemckenzie/site/docs/_sources/music/music_project.rst.txt

 What do I hope to Learn?
 ------------------------

-- *My Canonical Favorites* - A consistent understanding of what my favorite music is throughout the eras of music, and my music consumption.
+- *What are my Canonical Favorites?* - A consistent understanding of what my favorite music is throughout the eras of music, and my music consumption.

-- *A manageable wish list* - My interest in physical media has led me to compile my "ultimate music collection" in the form of vinyl records.
+- *What vinyl records do I really want?* - My interest in physical media has led me to compile my "ultimate music collection" in the form of vinyl records.
 I like the idea of generally bounding this collection to my true favorites.